Maultasche/NodeLargeSort/README.md

 ## Current Status

+This project is in progress
 - The program for generating the integers is been completed
-- The program for sorting the integers has not yet been started
+- The program for sorting the integers is in progress

-To run the integer generation program, you'll need yarn to be installed.
+To run the integer generation program, you'll need to [install yarn](https://yarnpkg.com/lang/en/docs/install/).

 To download and install the dependencies: